asabushaban/cadence-learnings/Quests.md

 # Ch2 Day 4 - Basic Structs

-## Typo Alert! #5 on Real example inititialize a dictionary - not an array :)

 1. Deploy a new contract that has a Struct of your choosing inside of it (must be different than Profile).

 2. Create a dictionary or array that contains the Struct you defined.